marcelocarrara96/marcelocarrara96/READMEeng.md

 > 🎯 **Goal:** Breaking into Cloud Computing as a **Cloud Analyst Jr / AWS NOC Support**.

 I went from League of Legends servers to AWS servers.
-I dedicate myself daily to cloud infrastructure and architecture — because in the cloud, just like
+I dedicate myself daily to cloud infrastructure and architecture — because in the cloud, just like in competitive gaming, the grind never stops.
+Every lab completed is one step closer to building scalable, secure, and efficient systems.

 ---